Wandergluf/OAuth2.0_example/README.md

 * Supports automated reasoning or execution.

 ## Representation languages
-Early semantic parsers used highly domain-speci
+Early semantic parsers used highly domain-specific meaning representation languages, with later systems using more